plops/cl-py-generator/example/110_gentoo/README.md

 - use proc (not proc/*) and place the OUTFILE in an ignored directory so that the file isn't read after the wildcard expansion
+- /usr/lib/firmware is 892MB, this surely can be reduced

 ## change overlay partition